 People often complain about feeling sleepy because of allergies.
 Allergy fatigue can feel like a constant state of exhaustion that doesn’t seem to improve, even after getting “enough hours of sleep”.
 It’s often associated with other allergy symptoms such as nasal congestion, constant sneezing, itchy eyes, and more.
 Allergy fatigue can also lead people to feel brain fog and overall feelings of fatigue or sluggishness.

+In other words, allergies can absolutely affect your sleep because of the physical discomfort.
 But how does that seasonal sniffle actually manage to wreck your sleep?
 More importantly, what can you realistically do about it so you can finally get some decent rest when pollen (or dust, or dander) is in the air?
 Let's get into it.

 Allergies aren't a single beast; different things trigger allergic symptoms at different times of the year which is why you often refer to people calling them “seasonal allergies”: